kayg04/kayg.org/content/notes/docker-mtu-proxmox-sdn.md

 ![[./docker-mtu-proxmox-sdn/proxmox-sdn-evpn-zone.png]]

-The VM's network adapters can be [[./bridge-mtu-proxmox#❔ Why?|configured quite trivially by setting the MTU value to 1, which just inherits the underlying bridge's MTU]].
+The VM's network adapters can be [configured quite trivially by setting the MTU value to 1, which just inherits the underlying bridge's MTU](<./bridge-mtu-proxmox.md#why>).

 The VMs network adapter from the inside looks like so: